aws-amplify/amplify-ui/.changeset/small-masks-act.md

 '@aws-amplify/ui': minor
 ---

-Adds FileUploader as new default name of StorageManager to avoid confusion with upcoming StorageBrowser
+Adds FileUploader as new default name of StorageManager to avoid confusion with new components